ryanlyang/PracticeTagging/README.md

 ## How to Cite

-If you use this data in a research paper, please cite: (link to pub note)
+If you use this data in a research paper, please cite: [https://cds.cern.ch/record/2825328](https://cds.cern.ch/record/2825328)